 - Explore additional suppliers and consider reviewing the existing supplier capacity especially the local ones.
 These considerations may benefit long-term post crisis period as well

 - For consumer products such as electronics items, inform the consumers about the delay.
-This may help earn consumers’ trust rather than missing promised date.
+This may help earn consumers’ trust rather than missing a promised date.
 AliExpress did this prudently to manage consumers expectation

 The trends and patterns have shifted for some of the key business metrics such as sales, demand, inventory, cost, supply and logistics etc. This means that the decision engines and the AI systems have not observed this trend-shift in the current data before.
 Hence, their effectiveness will soon be impacted.
 The AI algorithm should be revisited to account for the new trend.